 Multitasking is Killing Your Efficiency and Changing the Wiring of Your Brain

 Some studies suggest that multitasking, an evolutionary adaptation is actually damaging the brain.
 A study from the University of Sussex shows that constant multitasking can damage your brain.
 People who multitask were found to have lower grey matter density in an area of the brain that handles empathy, emotional control and cognitive control.
 Lower empathy delivers a disadvantage when it comes to actually visualising another person's condition or point of view and an inability to control emotions is a recipe for over-reaction.
-Other studies point out that effective multitasking, as sniper training has shown, can be achieved within specific parameters but specific mental training is required when that training lacking the brain is overwhelmed.
+Other studies point out that effective multitasking, as sniper training has shown, can be achieved within specific parameters but specific mental training is required.
+When that training is lacking the brain is overwhelmed.

 Learning to deal multitask effectively is clearly a skill that entails: